christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 <img src="{{ site.url }}/img/deeplearningcourse/DL15.png">

 Without a ReLu activation in the middle, the two Dense layers would be mathematically equivalent to only 1 Dense layer.

-Hence the model has two sets of parameters
+The model has two sets of parameters:

 $$ \theta = [ \theta_1, \theta_2 ] $$